 In this guide, we'll walk you through:

 - Some high-level limitations (including any incompatible data sources),

 - How to spin up a Panoply data warehouse of your own, and

 - How Stitch loads and organizes data in Panoply.

 In just a few minutes, you can create a Panoply account and spin up your own Redshift data warehouse.

 Pricing varies from plan to plan, but every Panoply plan includes:

 - Unlimited queries

 - Automatic maintenance, vacuuming, and backups

-To learn more about what’s under Panoply’s hood, check out their website.
+To learn more about each of Panoply’s plans, check out their pricing page.